OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-22.md

 ## Acts 22:17

-“When I returned to Jerusalem and was praying in the temple, I fell into a trance,
+“When I returned to Jerusalem and was praying in the temple, I fell into a vision,

 ## Acts 22:18